Snowflake-Labs/sfquickstarts/site/sfguides/src/hex/hex_vhol.md

 Now, we can connect to our Snowflake connection that we imported earlier.
 To do this head over to the data sources tab on the left control panel to find your Snowflake connection.
 If you hover your mouse over the connection, you'll see a `query` option appear at the bottom.
 This will allow us to query this connection in an SQL cell, however, what we want to do is create a snowpark session using this connection.
 Click on the dropdown next to the `query` button and select `get snowpark session`.
 What this will do is create a new cell for us with all the code needed to spin up a snowpark session.

 *The cell created by this button will be positioned under the cell that is currently selected.
-Make sure the the cell you have selected is the markdown cell with the header "Establishing a secure connection to Snowflake."
+Make sure that the cell you have selected is the markdown cell with the header "Establishing a secure connection to Snowflake."
 You'll know if this cell is selected because it'll be outlined in blue.*

 ![](assets/vhol-snowpark.gif)